tiacsys/bridle/.github/ISSUE_TEMPLATE/enhancement.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or graphics (drag-and-drop an image) about the feature request here.
-Add any other context, graphics (drag-and-drop an image), or screenshots about the feature request here.
+Add any other context, graphics (drag-and-drop an image), or screenshots about the enhancement here.